Omar-zoubi/reading-notes/Reading-notes201/reading12.md

 ## Chart.js
 #### Installation:
-#### You can download the latest version of Chart.js from the [GitHub releases](https://github.com/chartjs/Chart.js/releases/tag/v2.9.4)or use a [Chart.js CDN.](https://www.jsdelivr.com/package/npm/chart.js) Detailed installation instructions can be found on the [installation](https://www.chartjs.org/docs/latest/getting-started/installation.html) page.
+#### You can download the latest version of Chart.js from the [GitHub releases](https://github.com/chartjs/Chart.js/releases/tag/v2.9.4) or use a [Chart.js CDN.](https://www.jsdelivr.com/package/npm/chart.js) Detailed installation instructions can be found on the [installation](https://www.chartjs.org/docs/latest/getting-started/installation.html) page.

 #### Creating a Chart:
 #### It's easy to get started with Chart.js.
 All that's required is the script included in your page along with a single `canvas` node to render the chart.